klimbeta/klimbeta/docs/reference/Beta/BetaAction/SprayBeta.md

 - Beta is "sprayed" when Beta is given without being asked for it.

-- Closely related to "mansplaining"
+- Can be a form of "mansplaining"

 ## Why not SprayBeta?